inhumatesystems/unity-rti/README.md

 This package uses the brilliant NaughtyAttributes package.
 If you install via OpenUPM it should be solved automatically.
-For local tarball or asset store version, the dependency is bundled.
+For the asset store version, the dependency is bundled.

 If you need to, you can get NaughtyAttributes from [OpenUPM](https://openupm.com/packages/com.dbrizov.naughtyattributes/) or [Unity Asset Store](https://assetstore.unity.com/packages/tools/utilities/naughtyattributes-129996), or directly from github, by adding this line to your `manifest.json` dependencies: